allelomorph/holberton-system_engineering-devops/README.md

 * Interpreter conditions:
   * Ubuntu 14.04 LTS
 * First line of executable scripts will be `#!/bin/bash`
+* Second line of all scripts should be a comment explaining its purpose
+* Linter compliance (after project 0x04)
+  * ShellCheck 0.3.3 (`shellcheck 0.3.3-1~ubuntu14.04.1`)

 ### Python
 * Interpreter conditions: